-In experiment VrP (see Table 1), we assume that the radial velocity data are available in precipitation regions where reflectivity is greater than 10 dBZ.
+In experiment VrP (see Table 1), we assume that the radial velocity data are available in precipitation regions where the reflectivity is greater than 10 dBZ.
 After only one analysis cycle (at t = 25 min), the basic patterns of middle-level horizontal winds around the storm appear reasonable (not shown).
-After three more analysis cycles, i.e., by 40 min., the basic structures of updraft and horizontal flow (Fig. 1e) as well as perturbation temperature (not shown) above the low-level cold pool are reasonably well retrieved.
+After three more analysis cycles, that is, by 40 min, the basic structures of updraft and horizontal flow (Fig. 1e) as well as perturbation temperature (not shown) above the low-level cold pool are reasonably well retrieved.
 The low-level cold pool and the associated divergence are too weak at this time (Fig. 2e).
 Some hydrometeors can be retrieved at this time, but their amount and locations are not yet accurate.
-Two more assimilation cycles later, at 50 min., the strength of the updraft and the magnitude of the temperature perturbation (except that in the low-level cold pool) become reasonably good.
+Two assimilation cycles later, at 50 min, the strength of the updraft and the magnitude of the temperature perturbation (except that in the low-level cold pool) become reasonably good.

-At 60 min., the retrieved microphysical fields also become rather close to the truth as seen from the vertical cross-sections (Fig. 3 (a2)-(f2)), so do most other fields (Fig. 1f and Fig. 2f).
-The largest differences at this time are found at the low levels (Fig. 2f) where precipitation and cooling in the otherwise unperturbed low-level inflow region exist, and near the western boundary.
+At 60 min, the retrieved microphysical fields also become rather close to the truth as seen from the vertical cross sections [Figs. 3a(2)-f(2)], and so do most other fields (Figs. 1f and 2f).
+The largest differences at this time are found at the low levels (Fig. 2f), where precipitation and cooling in the otherwise unperturbed low-level inflow region exist, and near the western boundary.
 Evaporative cooling due to spurious precipitation in some ensemble members was the cause.
-Much of the error is corrected by subsequent analyses and by 100 min.
-(Fig. 2h), the precipitation in the inflow region is generally gone except for a small area ahead of the rearflank gust front.
-The low-level flow and reflectivity patterns as well as the shape of the cold pool now agree quite well with the truth (Fig. 2h and d); although small differences are still found with the exact location of the boundary of rain-cooled regions (as indicated by the zero degree $\theta'$ contours) and in the areal coverage of leading precipitation region on the east-northeast side.
-The agreement at the 6 km level is even better (Fig. 1h and d).
-These results indicate that even with radial velocity data in precipitation region only, the EnKF system is able to rebuild the model storm remarkably well after a sufficient number of assimilation cycles.
-Analysis of such quality can only be expected of methods that make use of multiple radar volume scans effectively and in a way that is compatible with the hopefully correct model physics.
+Much of the error is corrected by subsequent analyses and, by 100 min (Fig. 2h), the precipitation in the inflow region is generally gone except for a small area ahead of the rear-flank gust front.
+The low-level flow and reflectivity patterns as well as the shape of the cold pool now agree quite well with the truth (Figs. 2h and 2d) although small differences are still found with the exact location of the boundary of rain-cooled regions (as indicated by the $0^{\circ} \theta'$ contours) and in the areal coverage of the